alexandreLamarre/alexandreLamarre/README.md

 ### Hi there 👋 I'm Alex!

-## I'm a soon to be University of Toronto Math & CS BS graduate!
+### I'm a soon to be University of Toronto Math & CS BSA graduate!

 ---